What is Falsely Accused Day (FAD)?

 Where is the FAD website?

-It’s only in the very early stages but can be found at https://falselyaccusedday.org
+It can be found at https://falselyaccusedday.org

 Why 9th September?